Nail the Interview

 5. Distractions

 Your dog might be ready for a walk but you are in the middle of an interview.
 Your spouse may be looking for you to run some errands and your children think you are taking them out to play.
-If you are making your call from home or a common area, focus on the conversation on hand.
+If you are making your call from home or a common area, focus on the conversation at hand.
 Make sure your family knows you are on a telephone interview so that you are not interrupted.
 Make sure you’ve cleared your calendar and no one is expecting you to be available.

 6. Not listening or allowing the interviewer to speak